 - Housing in Luton remains an issue.
-Despite the town's lower house prices than surrounding areas, the affordability of homes and rents in the town is a significant problem.
+Despite lower house prices than surrounding areas, the affordability of homes and rents in the town is a significant problem.
 Our housing solutions service sees an average of 450 households every month seeking advice and support, a number that has doubled over the last 18 months. - The Adult Social Care budget in Luton has experienced a significant financial shift with an increase in demand for services.
 This has meant only just over half of all initial assessments are completed within 28 days of referral.

-Outcome Measure Latest result 2027 Milestone 2040 target Trend Average healthy life expectancy Healthy life expectancy Males - 59.2 Females - 60 Males - 60.8 Females 60.9 Males - 63.1 Females - 63.9 Improving Residents have enough food to eat Percentage of adults eating '5-a-day' 25% 27% 31% or equal to/better than national average Getting worse Residents have a stable home to live in Households in temporary accommodation 13.9 per 1000 households 11 per 1000 households 4.5 per 1000 HH No major change Residents live in a decent home that isn't overcrowded Number of landlords signed up to the mandatory licencing scheme and selective and additional licencing scheme N/A - process getting underway Selective licensing agreed in 2 wards 100% mandatory licensing plus 5000 selective licensing N/A Residents are resilient Percentage of adults that have a high level of anxiety (Measure to be added for young people) Luton - 19.9% National - 23.3% 3.7% lower than national average 5% lower than national average No major change Residents can access medical appointments when they need them Percent who feel that the amount of time they waited for their GP appointment was 'about right' 55.4% 57% 66% N/A Those who need care are supported to live independently or provided with a care placement Initial care assessments within 28 days of referral 51.5% 54% 90% Getting worse Residents are able to live a healthy lifestyle Smoking prevalence 14.7% 14.0% 7.5% Improving Residents are able to manage their money Income generated by benefit calculator (wider system measure being formed) 500,000 in last year 1 million generated per annum 3,000,000 new generated per annum Improving
+Outcome Measure Latest result 2027 Milestone 2040 target Trend Average healthy life expectancy Healthy life expectancy - the average number of years a person can expect to live in good health Males - 59.2 Females - 60 Males - 60.8 Females 60.9 Males - 63.1 Females - 63.9 Improving Residents have enough ood to eat Percentage of adults eating '5-a-day' 25% 27% 31% or equal to/better than national average Getting worse Residents have a stable nome to live in Households in temporary accommodation 13.9 per 1000 households 11 per 1000 households 4.5 per 1000 HH No major change Residents live in a decent home that isn't overcrowded Number of landlords signed up to the mandatory licencing scheme and selective and additional licencing scheme N/A - process getting underway Selective licensing agreed in 2 wards 100% mandatory licensing plus 5000 selective licensing N/A Residents are resilient Percentage of adults that have a high level of anxiety (Measure to be added for young people) Luton - 19.9% National - 23.3% 3.7% lower than national average 5% lower than national average No major change esidents can access nedical appointments when they need them Percent who feel that the amount of time they waited for their GP appointment was 'about right' 55.4% 57% 66% N/A hose who need care are supported to live adependently or arovided with a care alacement Initial care assessments within 28 days of referral 51.5% 54% 90% Getting worse Residents are able to ive a healthy lifestyle Smoking prevalence 14.7% 14.0% 7.5% Improving Residents are able to manage their money Income generated by benefit calculator (wider system measure being formed) 500,000 in last year £3,000,000 generated per annum £6,000,000 new generated per annum Improving